 Victims’ Families are Key Stakeholders in this Public Policy Discussion

 In this current public policy debate regarding teen killers, victims’ families have been publicly expressing concern about the priorities of offender advocates.
-We urge behaving in a manner consistent with Restorative Justice principles: an approach that bring all the stakeholders to the table.
+We urge offender advocates to behave in a manner consistent with Restorative Justice principles: an approach that brings all the stakeholders to the table.